NickAger/nickager.github.io/_posts/2011-07-01-compiling-nginx-for-extra-modules.md

 ---
-title: "Recompiling Nginx to add extra modules"
+title: "Compiling Nginx to add extra modules"
 tag: "sysadmin, Nginx, devops"
-date: 2011-03-08
+date: 2011-07-01 07:03:00 +0000
 layout: post
 ---
-This post describes the process of recompiling Nginx on Ubuntu 10.04.1 (Server Edition) and Amazon EC2 Linux (which is based on Centos 5.5).
-The motivation for recompiling Nginx, was to add the following modules:
+This post describes the process of compiling Nginx on Ubuntu 10.04.1 (Server Edition) and Amazon EC2 Linux (which is based on Centos 5.5).
+The motivation for compiling Nginx, was to add the following modules:

 * [upload progress module](http://wiki.nginx.org/NginxHttpUploadProgressModule).
 * [upload module](http://www.grid.net.ru/nginx/upload.en.html).